ubuntu/snappy-playpen/gimp-git/README.md

 Not even 100% certain about the dependencies yet, probably some extra and perhaps some missing.
-There are definite environment variables which need to be integrated into the `snapcraft.yaml` build file (see `env.sh` and `env2.sh`), notably the explicit GIO library link, ACLOCAL flags, and PKG CONFIG PATH.
+There are definite environment variables which need to be integrated into the `snapcraft.yaml` build file (talking with
+@kyrofa on gitter this may not be the issue), notably the explicit GIO library link, ACLOCAL flags, and PKG CONFIG PATH.
 Configuring the build process so that `staged parts` become dependencies for the later `parts` with correct library links.

 ---